 For some larger schools, such as Westminster or Wellington, this will take the form of sponsoring academies.
-More than 100 independent schools, either individually or in partnership with federations or groups of schools, are leading the sector’s involvement with academies and free schools.
+25 independent schools are leading the sector’s involvement with academies and free schools.

 For other schools, it will be a Partnership based on co-operation and collaboration between independent schools and the maintained schools in their area.
 Many of our schools have been doing this kind of work for years, unsung.
 There are now many flourishing independent state school partnerships, such as the City of York Independent /State School Partnership, the Southwark Schools Learning Partnership and the Dorchester Area Schools Partnership which are all well established and very successful, each offering a myriad of opportunities and benefits to all the schools concerned.